xyluphobia/CoreAlgorithms-Kata/README.md

 Within each sub directory will be a C++ file for each of the above algorithms.

-Upon completing your implementation of an algorithm, run the associated test with the following command [TBD]
+Upon completing your implementation of an algorithm, run the associated test with the following command [TBD] !Tests only check that you output an expected result meaning that you can cheat to pass the tests by brute forcing the expected result.
+Do this if you wish however remember the point of this project is to learn so you are only cheating yourself.